sonodima/wmipp/README.md

 Furthermore, strings are converted from bstr_ts, and arrays are built from CComSafeArrays.

 However, support is currently not guaranteed for all types that can be present in VARIANTs.

+If you need to use a type that is not automatically convertible, you can read the __variant_t__ by calling the `GetProperty` method without specifying a template argument, and then you can manipulate the returned object as you like.